prl-mushr/mushr/README.md

 # MuSHR
 Multi-agent System for non-Holonomic Racing

 This is the main repository for MuSHR.
 Components are listed below.
-Note not all components are installed by default:
+Note not all components are installed by default.
+For install and running various components we reommend following our [tutorials](https://mushr.io/tutorials/) individually linked with each component.:

 ## Basic
 - [`mushr_docs`](https://github.com/prl-mushr/mushr/tree/master/mushr_docs) : Install and hardware related docs.
 Component documentation found with each component